 1. All increases in capability are subject to limitations of capacity interconnection rights (CIRs) to the bus to which the generating unit is currently or about to be connected as verified by the Resource Adequacy Department of the PJM Interconnection.
-If CIRs for the generating unit(s) were issued on a revenue meter basis, then Net Capability testing must be verified on all generating units behind that respective revenue meter. simultaneously.
+If CIRs for the generating unit(s) were issued on a revenue meter basis, then Net Capability testing must be verified on all generating units behind that respective revenue meter, simultaneously.
 For the purposes of capability testing only, a project, that is issued CIRs with multiple generating units behind a single revenue meter, will be considered a single generating unit.
-CIR retention is determined based on the largest Corrected Net Test Capacity of the last three years' summer verification tests.
-If the largest Corrected Net Test Capacity of a generating unit's summer verification test of the prior three years falls short of the existing CIR value for that generating unit, the generating unit will lose the difference in CIRs effective the next February 1.
+CIR retention is determined based on the largest Corrected Net Test Capacity of the most recent three years' summer verification tests.
+If the largest Corrected Net Test Capacity of a generating unit's summer verification test of the prior three years falls short of the existing CIR value for that generating unit, the generating unit will lose the difference in CIRs effective September 1.
+However, the generator will be required to reduce the ICAP of the unit to the new CIR level or lower with a CAPMOD effective the next February 1.
+This delay is intended to allow generators to arrange for replacement capacity, if so desired, and to ensure PJM has sufficient time to determine CIR retention; PJM will officially notify generators of lost CIRs that require CAPMODs prior to the end of the calendar year.
 CIR retention will be analyzed based on only those summer verification tests performed within the summer test period.
 Results of out of period tests cannot be used in CIR retention calculations.
 Any increase in CIRs can only be attained by initiating an Interconnection Request and executing a new ISA or WMPA. (see section 1.1 of this document for complete details on CIRs)